mr-c/elements/an/AnthaAcademy/Lesson1_RunningWorkflows/readme_Lesson1_runningworkflows.md

 One of the key variables you'll likely want to set are the liquid handling components. (wtype.LHComponent)

+### Bundle:
+Instead of specifying a workflow and parameters separately a second option also exists where the workflow and parameters are combined into one file.
+We call this file a bundle.

 ## Excercises

 1. Define the following: